 I'm interested in Penn State Behrend.
 Can I visit campus?

 We're happy to be able to offer campus visits, including an hour-long tour.
 Visitors must follow necessary safety guidelines.
 Learn more on our Visit Us page.

-Here are answers to common questions about tuition and bills.
 For answers to any financial questions you may have, contact the Penn State Behrend Bursar’s Office at 814-898-6224 or fill out a form online.